ewoks-kit/ewoksorange/doc/deal_with_execution.rst

 The Ewoks task can be run in a different thread than the main Qt/display thread.

-For this, make the Orange widget inherit from :class:`OWEwoksWidgetOneThread`.
+For this, make the Orange widget inherit from :class:`OWEwoksWidgetOneThread`

-See the `ewoks example 2 addon` class: :class:`SumListOneThread` below for an example

 .. code-block:: python